 The impact flash lasted 0.28 seconds and is the first-ever filmed during a lunar eclipse, despite a number of earlier attempts.

 “Something inside of me told me that this time would be the time”, said Madiedo, who was impressed when he observed the event, as it was brighter than most of the events regularly detected by the survey.

-MIDAS telescopes observed the impact flash at multiple wavelengths (different colours of light), improving the analysis of the event.
-Madiedo and Ortiz conclude that the incoming rock had a mass of 45kg, measured 30 to 60 centimetres across, and hit the surface at 61,000 kilometres an hour.
+MIDAS telescopes observed the impact flash at multiple wavelengths (different colors of light), improving the analysis of the event.
+Madiedo and Ortiz conclude that the incoming rock had a mass of 45kg, measured 30 to 60 centimeters across, and hit the surface at 61,000 kilometers an hour.
 The impact site is close to the crater Lagrange H, near the west-south-west portion of the lunar limb.

 Madiedo comments: “It would be impossible to reproduce these high-speed collisions in a lab on Earth.
 Observing flashes is a great way to test our ideas on exactly what happens when a meteorite collides with the Moon.”

 The team plan to continue monitoring meteorite impacts on the lunar surface, not least to understand the risk they present to astronauts, set to return to the Moon in the next decade.